el-germi/NetflixSpeeder/README.md

 # NetflixSpeeder
-Adds playback speed seelctors to netflix
+Adds playback speed seelctors to Netflix. dead since Netflix decided to fix it themselves